euroargodev/argoonlineschool/_sources/intro.md

 Argo has been collecting more than 100,000 profiles per year since 2012, and nowadays Argo is the major component of the [Global Ocean Observing System](https://goosocean.org/).

 Given the amount of data gathered by the Argo network of floats, the associated documentation has grown considerably and can be overwhelming.
 That's why we developed the Argo Online school **AoS**, to teach the basic foundations to use and understand the Argo data.

 The AoS is a set of guided-short videos and hands-on jupyter notebooks designed for high school or graduate students in any discipline.
-The AoS is organized in two parts.
-The fist one, with two lessons, is devoted to teaching what is the The Argo Program and The Argo Dataset, with a set of 32 short videos and 14 chapters.
+The AoS is organized in two parts:
+- The fist one, with two lessons, is devoted to teaching what is the The Argo Program and The Argo Dataset, with a set of 32 short videos and 14 chapters.
 Lessons 1 and 2 have been designed for students with knowledge similar to those acquired to get into high school, this is, basic knowledge about the relationships between the Earth’s processes, weather and climate; and basic skills in interpreting maps, charts, and tables to organize and analyze data.
 These two lessons are themselves a closed module, assuming the goal is simply to learn about Argo.
+Lessons 1 and 2 require, in total, about 5 hours to be completed
-The second part includes only one lesson: Using the Argo data, with jupyter notebooks and 8 short videos to teach, hands-on in 14 chapters, how to access the Argo data and use it.
+- The second part includes only one lesson: Using the Argo data, with jupyter notebooks and 8 short videos to teach, hands-on in 14 chapters, how to access the Argo data and use it.
 This lesson has been designed for students with knowledge similar to those necessary for lesson 1 and 2 and basic knowledge of the programming language python.

-Lessons 1 and 2 require about 5 hours to be completed, while lesson 3 requires 10 hours to be completed, assuming basic knowledge of python.
+Lesson 3 requires 10 hours to be completed, assuming basic knowledge of python.

 These are the chapters in each lesson: